tvanslyke/ENGW-3302/discourse-community-manual.md

 Some projects are notorious for having very hard-to-understand code, like GCC, while others, like CPython, are known for exactly the opposite.
 Some projects have only a few core developers while others have hundreds or thousands.
 If you want to get involved, just give it your best shot on something you're interested in.

-Once you've found a project, a few small tips are:
+Once you've found a project that you're interested in, a few small tips are:
 * Be sure to read the documentation and learn the conventions of the project.
 * Test your code before submitting!
 Nobody likes it when contributions lead to bugs.
 * Start small!
 Completely rewriting an entire portion of the codebase, even if it's an improvement, probably won't be well recieved.
 After all, now *only you* understand how that component works.
 * Lastly, be polite and agreeable.
 If the project's maintainers ask you to make a modification to your patch, they probably have a good reason.
 Arguing with them is a good way to get your patch rejected.
 If they're asking you to make changes, they obviously think your patch is worthwhile!
 Otherwise they would've just outright rejected it.

-## Some Closing Remarks
+Of course, the most important part is that you get involved at all.
+Programmers are always happy when somebody is interested in their project.
+Why else would we bother?
+Get out there, use our code and, when you're ready, let us use yours too!